evennia/evennia/docs/source/Components/Channels.md

 thus also automatically limits the max amount of history a user can view with `/history`.

+The log file name is set on the channel class as the `log_file` property.
+This is a string that takes the formatting token `{channelname}` to be replaced with the (lower-case) name of the channel.
+By default the log is written to in the channel's `at_post_channel_msg` method.

 ### Properties on Channels

 Channels have all the standard properties of a Typeclassed entity (`key`,